bitstorm/modern-webdev-wicket/README.md

 }
 ```

-Next, let's have alook at the file _custom-css.scss_ we will use to customize our Boostrap 5 based theme:
+Next, let's have a look at the file _custom-css.scss_ we will use to customize our Boostrap 5 based theme:

 ```scss
 //SCSS VARIABLE OVERRIDING